FeaturedSEO Research

 3. Entity clarity

-AI Mode does not only retrieve text.
-It also has to understand who is speaking.
+AI Mode doesn't just retrieve text.
+It has to understand who is speaking.

 Check: